-In addition to other requirements, improvements installed by a land divider either as a requirement of these regulations or at his/her own option shall conform to the requirements of this ordinance and all improvement standards and specifications of the City, and shall be installed in accordance with the following procedure:
+In addition to other requirements, improvements installed by a land divider either as a requirement of these regulations or at his/her own option shall conform to the requirements of

 - 1) Improvement work shall not be commenced until plans have been checked for adequacy and approved by the City.
 To the extent necessary for evaluation of the proposal, the plans shall be required before approval of the tentative plan of a subdivision or partition. - 2) Improvement work shall not commence until five (5) days after the City is notified or one (1) day if a change is made during the course of construction.
 If work is discontinued for any reason, it shall not be resumed until after the City is notified. - 3) Improvements shall be constructed under the inspection and to the satisfaction of the City.
 The City may require changes in typical sections and details in the public interest if unusual conditions arise during construction to warrant the change. - 4) Underground utilities, sanitary sewers, water lines and storm drains installed in streets shall be constructed prior to the surfacing of the streets.
 Stubs for service connections for underground utilities and sanitary sewers shall be placed to a length obviating the necessity for disturbing the street improvements when service connections are made. - 5) A map showing public improvements as built shall be filed with the City upon completion of the improvements within 60 days.